Extensions for Enterprise

 Before an enterprise can distribute an extension to its employees, it must first be packaged.
 Instructions on packaging extensions are available in the Packaging guide.

-Extensions distributed though the Windows Store for Business can either be assigned to employees, or added to a private store where all employees can access them.
+Extensions distributed though the Microsoft Store for Business can either be assigned to employees, or added to a private store where all employees can access them.
 This can be done by following the Distribute "Line-of-Business" (LOB) apps to enterprises guide.

 To sideload extensions, devices (unmanaged or managed) must be unlocked for sideloading.
 See Sideload LOB apps in Windows 10 for more info on how to sideload packaged extensions.

-Behavior of sideloaded extensions
+Behavior of Sideloaded Extensions

 The first difference affects how sideloaded extensions behave after installation.
-Unlike extensions from the Windows Store, sideloaded extensions do not immediately display the "You have a new extension" notification and need to be manually turned on by the user.
+Unlike extensions from the Microsoft Store, sideloaded extensions do not immediately display the "You have a new extension" notification and need to be manually turned on by the user.

 To turn on the extension, open the More (...) menu, select "Extensions" and you should see the sideloaded extension in the list of installed extensions.
 Click on the extension and turn it on.